pokt-network/poktroll/docusaurus/docs/packages/pkg/appgate_server/main.md

 - Sending the `RelayRequest` to the `Supplier`.
 - Verifying the `Supplier`'s signature.

-A sequence diagram demonstrating the interaction between the `AppGateServer` and the `POKTRollSDK` can be found in the [POKTRollSDK documentation](packages/pkg/sdk/sdk.md#poktrollsdk-sequence-diagram).
+A sequence diagram demonstrating the interaction between the `AppGate Server` and the `POKTRollSDK` can be found in the [POKTRollSDK documentation](packages/pkg/sdk/sdk.md#poktrollsdk-sequence-diagram).